 I wrote my first novel, Lucifer’s Champion, to find out if I was capable of writing a book.
 It turned out that I was … but that I had a lot to learn.
 Consequently, by the time poor Lucifer was finally published, it had been through so many incarnations it was neither fish nor fowl – which is why I will never re-issue it.
 The cover, as you can see, may not be the worst ever considering what is around these days, but it still made my agent and I howl with laughter.

-After Lucifer, I got an agent and wrote The Marigold Chain – my first published work.
+After Lucifer, came The Marigold Chain.
 I should say that the version currently available, is not the 1983 original.
 It was an early work and changes were needed so I took the opportunity to make them.

 Next came A Splendid Defiance – the first of my Civil War novels and possibly, still, the one dearest to my heart.
 I love the seventeenth century and Banbury made the perfect backdrop – a town full of Puritans and a castle held for four years and through an epic fourteen-week siege by the Cavaliers.
 It was a wonderful opportunity to tell the true story of just one English castle and the real men who defended it.

 Inevitably, Defiance led to further novels set in the same period.My Roundheads & Cavaliers series:- The Black Madonna, Garland of Straw, The King’s Falcon and Lords of Misrule.

 The series began in 1639 and, by the end of Misrule, has reached 1655.
 There may be one more book to come, featuring Toby Maxwell and the Restoration … but only time will tell.

 Part-way through writing the R&C books, I decided I needed a change of pace – hence The Parfit Knight and The Mesalliance.
 Why the mid-Georgians rather than the Regency?